metricsgraphics/react-metrics-graphics/README.md

 * data - the data object
 * decimals - the number of decimals to show in a rollover
 * description - description of the graphic, shown on hover over of the title
-* dodge_accessor - the data element to map the dodge component to
 * error - does the graphic have an error that we want to communicate to users
 * european_clock - determines whether to show labels using a 24-hour clock
 * flip_area_under_y_value - specifies a Y baseline number value to flip area under it